Inbound vs Outbound Marketing Strategies: Which One is Most Effective?

 To answer this question, we need to look into the two distinct types of marketing strategies marketers employ in order to reach their desired audiences, namely Inbound and Outbound marketing.
 Now you may assume that these terms are some new trendy buzzwords made up by the marketers to draw your attention.

 But they exist around for a while now.
 In fact, comparisons have been made based on the striking differences observed between the two.
-Marketers now treat them as two rival camps: Inbound vs Outbound and in this post, we shall find out who the winner is.
+Marketers now treat them as two rival camps: Inbound vs Outbound Marketing and in this post, we shall find out who the winner is.

 What is Outbound Marketing?